 Impact

-A missing permission check in Jenkins Contrast Continuous Application Security Plugin version 3.11 and earlier allows an attacker with Overall or Read access to configure the plugin to direct the Jenkins server to connect to an arbitrary URL using attacker‑supplied credentials.
-This flaw permits the attacker to force outbound network traffic from the Jenkins instance, potentially exposing sensitive data or sending data to a malicious endpoint.
-The vulnerability is an improper access control flaw (CWE-284) that enables unauthorized external connectivity.
+A missing permission check in Jenkins Contrast Continuous Application Security Plugin version 3.11 and all earlier releases allows an attacker who has Overall or Read access in a Jenkins instance to configure the plugin to direct the Jenkins server to connect to an arbitrary external URL using attacker‑specified credentials.
+This is an authorization bypass (CWE‑862) that enables the attacker to force outbound network traffic from the Jenkins server, potentially exposing internal data or sending data to a malicious endpoint.
+No evidence of remote code execution is provided; the impact is limited to unauthorized external connectivity.

 Affected Systems